CatoRaymond-FS/CivVerse/Hammerhead Engineering and Manufacturing.md

 Regional Directors: Corporate elite assigned to oversee cities like [[Driath and Driath's End|Driath]]rarely appear in person.

-Local Admin Cells: Corrupt and profit-driven; they manage districts like the [[Surface Gate]] and the [[Freight Spine]].
+Local Admin Cells: Corrupt and profit-driven; they manage districts like the [[The Surface Gate]] and [[The Freight Spine]].

 Onsite Supervisors: Harsh, pragmatic.
-Interface directly with workers like [[Lyra – Character Profile]].
+Interface directly with workers like [[Lyra - Character Profile]].

 Technician Classes: The labor force—mechanics, welders, calibrators, and engineers.
 Treated as expendable.